LaithAli28/azure-network-protocols/README.md

 </p>
 <p>
 Observe RDP Traffic:(I think you know what RDP does) and it uses TCP Port 3389.
-In Wireshark, type "rdp" to filter for RDP traffic only.
+In Wireshark, type "tcp.port == 3389"("rdp" doesn't work) to filter for RDP traffic only.
 Since this lab is being performed within Azure VMs, there will be a lot of RDP traffic.
 With that, this lab is complete!
 </p>
 <br />